twotwentyseven/handbook/leaving-procedure.md

 ### Designers
 - Hopefully you'll be at a point where you're nearly finished up any project.
 In the case where you need to hand over a project at a mid-way point, then ensure Sketch has a clear style library setup and have a few chats with the designer who will take over to make sure they understand previous client conversations and where the site is going.
 Where possible, do collaborative design so your successor maybe designs a page and then you give feedback so you're both moving forward on the project together.
 - Make sure your Sketch files are all in Sketch Cloud and organised into project folders.
-- If you've used any other programme like Illustrator, XD, Figma, etc that you have created a folder per project and that the folder of all of these projects is handed over to Eric.
+- If you've used any other programme like Illustrator, XD, Figma, etc that you have created a folder per project and that the folder of all of these projects is handed over to Poppy.

 ### Developers
 - Hopefully you'll be leaving at a point where the big project you were on is finished up.
 If it's not, then arrange a handover to the developer who will be taking over the work.
 Give context about the project so the developer understands the brand and try to talk through the site in how it was built so far, going page by page and using designs as a reference as you talk through.
 Discuss next steps you would have taken should you finished the site to help the new developer understand how they may approach what's next.